Mthabs/ManchesterFC_Survey/README.md

 Error Handling

 The application incorporates error handling mechanisms to ensure that users provide valid and complete responses.
-It validates user input and provides appropriate error messages if invalid data is entered, allowing users to correct their responses and ensuring the accuracy of the collected data.
+It validates user input and provides appropriate error messages if invalid data is entered, allowing users to correct their responses and ensuring the accuracy of the collected data
+.

 Setup Instructions